Airbnb cabin in the Scottish Highlands

 Advertising

-The Scottish castle in Portpatrick
+10. The picture-book Scottish castle in Portpatrick

 Fancy properly lording it up sometime soon?
 We’ve got just the spot.
 This incredible – and massive – Edwardian castle on the Scottish coast of Portpatrick is about as good as UK Airbnbs get.
 It’s got 25 bedrooms and can host up to 90 if you want to put on your very own party – your hosts can even sort out the catering if you like, too.
-The property itself is seriously luxe but wander off-site to explore the 2,000 acres of glen walks and forests full of Scottish wildlife, as well as a little trip out on the lochs courtesy of your own rowing boat.
-An incredible spot.
+The property itself is seriously luxe, but wander off-site to explore the 2,000 acres of glen walks and forests full of Scottish wildlife, as well as a little trip out on the lochs courtesy of your own rowing boat.
+A truly incredible spot.

 Advertising

-12. The boutique windmill in Suffolk
+12. The cosy cottage in Powys

 Advertising